diogoosorio/blog/content/entries/a-clooser-look-into-php-5-4.md

     $seven		= 0b111;
     $five			= 0b101;

-&nbsp_place_holder;

 ### Callable TypeHint

 While PHP is a loosly typed language, typehints were introduced to enable a more "strongly typed" programming style.
 Until now only Objects and Arrays could be typehints.
-With PHP 5.4 [callable](https://wiki.php.net/rfc/callable)&nbsp_place_holder;is introduced as a valida typehint, therefore the code bellow will be valid:
+With PHP 5.4 [callable](https://wiki.php.net/rfc/callable) is introduced as a valida typehint, therefore the code bellow will be valid:

     <?php